sulu/sulu/src/Sulu/Bundle/AdminBundle/Resources/js/containers/List/README.md

 The `List` component also takes an `onRowEditClick` callback, which is executed when a row has been clicked with the intent of editing it.
 The callback gets one parameter, which is the ID of the row to edit.
+Furthermore, the `List` allows to configure additional item specific actions via the `itemActionsProvider` callback.
+The callback is executed for each item and should return an array of item-action configuration-objects.
+These configuration-objects are used by the adapters to render elements to execute the respective actions for the item.

 ### Adapters